Stephanielpt/TipsterFBU/README.md

 Describe any challenges encountered while building the app.
 - Designing a good looking app is so much harder than I thought it would be ://
 - Getting the slider to work with the label was a fun challenge
+- The settings page was a hard challenge that i didn't get to complete

 ## Credits